ashishtele/ashishtele.github.io/_posts/2026-09-16-Self_Improving_Agent_Loop.md

 - Recommend the smallest artifact that should change

 Output: a proposal with evidence, not an automatic production edit.

+> **Validation rigor:** *"Ground truth labeling — for any data used for testing/validating LLM-as-Judge evaluators, hand-validate each label.
+LLMs can make mistakes that lead to unreliable benchmarks."* ([AI Evals FAQ](https://hamel.dev/blog/posts/evals-faq/#q-should-i-use-llm-as-a-judge-to-evaluate-my-llm-application)) Our `learnings` table enforces this — fixes are stored *only after corrected execution succeeds* (line 149).

 ### 3. Change the right layer
 Different findings belong in different artifacts: